Skip to main content

 Improving data quality starts with structure rather than dashboards.

+Start by identifying which records matter most to the business.
 These may include products, customers, leads, bookings, orders, suppliers, shipments, inventory items, warranties, devices, service records, or transactions.
+Not every field needs the same level of control.

+Start by identifying which records matter most to the business.
 These may include products, customers, leads, bookings, orders, suppliers, shipments, inventory items, warranties, devices, service records, or transactions.
+Not every field needs the same level of control.

 Practical Examples of Data Quality Problems